nielsvaes/dcs_code_injector/README.md

 Questions or concerns?
 Find me under the name `coconutcockpit` on my Discord server: https://discord.gg/jQbWJSK2cw

+Find a video of an (older version) in action here: https://youtu.be/m2tGLFgLp8Y

 ## 🙋‍What is it?
 It's a small program that you can run alongside DCS to influence a mission while it's running.
 I use it a lot to quickly try out scripting ideas without having to reload the mission all the time.
 It's a REPL (Read-Eval-Print-Loop) that I kind of based on Autodesk Maya's script editor.